CodeReviewage/LearningProject_text-based_RPG/README.md

 ### Step-by-step running the Game
-1. Download the files and put them all into one folder.
+1. Download the files and put them all into one folder
 2. Open a terminal of your choice:
     - Windows command line
     - Your IDE environment (e.g. 'Atom 1.41.0' with the 'platformio-ide-terminal 2.10.0' package, ...)
     - ...
-    - DO NOT USE python's IDLE (the game will run but the text output will look horrible since font styles wont be executed)
+    - DO NOT USE Python's IDLE (the game will run but the text output will look horrible since font styles won't be executed)
 3. Navigate to the game folder
-4. run 'main.py'
+4. Run 'main.py'
 5. Play the game